rsm-hcd/docker-dotnet-example/README.md

 * Trying to run `dotnet run` manually
     * Sure, you'll have to manually load the `.env` file OR set them yourself on your system.
 Otherwise dotnet will likely runtime error due to configuration settings missing.

+* Unable to bind to localhost:5XXXX on the IPv6 loopback interface
+    * Some editors will generate configuration files containing an alternative port number (ie. when you debug).
+Unfortunately, that file can superceed kestrels port number you set via the `DATABASE_PORT` flag.
+        * Do a recursive search through the repository on your machine for that port number (ie. 51247), remove the section from the file, and retry.